beave/sagan/doc/source/install.rst

 -----------------------

 By using the ``libpcap`` library,  Sagan has the ability to 'sniff' unencrypted logs 'off the wire' and process them.
-This can be useful for capturing logs in transit to centralized log server.
+This can be useful for capturing logs in transit to a centralized log server.
 It can also be useful for testing Sagan's effectiveness before doing a full deployment.
 You will need a method to 'capture' the traffic off the wire.
 This is typically done via a ``span`` port or a ``network tap``.